-With our leadership position comes a responsibility to provide a long-term reliable supply of these life saving products.
-In that regard, we have launched one of the most exciting developments in our long history.
-With an investment of \$140 million, we are building two specialty reactors that will come on line in 1999 and 2000.
-Maple I and Maple II will be the first reactors in the world that are dedicated solely to isotope production and privately owned.
+We are assured of our lead in nuclear medicine imaging technology and the supply of molybdenum 99 by one of the most exciting developments in our long history.
+We are proud to be the new owners of not one, but two specialty reactors that will come on line in 1999 and 2000.
+Maple I and Maple II will be the first reactors in the world that are dedicated solely to isotope production.

-These reactors, and the accompanying state-of-the-art processing facility, assure that a secure, stable supply of Molybdenum 99 will be available when NRU is decommissioned and well into the next century.
+These reactors, and the accompanying state-of-the-art processing facility, assure that a secure, stable supply of molybdenum 99 will be available when NRU is decommissioned and well into the next century.
 They are also symbolic of Canada's enduring commitment to leadership in this field.
 We are pleased to continue our partnership with AECL on this project.
-They are applying their world-renowned expertise in reactor technology to design, build and operate these reactors at Chalk River on our behalf.
+They will apply their world renowned expertise in reactor technology to design, build and operate these reactors at Chalk River on behalf of MDS Nordion.

 There are many opportunities that we can capitalize on together as an industry.
-These are not just success stories we can share and feel good about; they are hard opportunities for business growth.
+These are not just success stories we can share and feel good about, they are hard opportunities for business growth.
 One such opportunity is the growing marketplace for medical sterilization.

-While the North American and European markets account for most of the medical sterilization done today, a major opportunity is stirring in other parts of the world.
-It is no exaggeration to say that emerging markets have the potential to double the size of the medical sterilization market within the next 15 years.
+While the North American and European markets account for most of the medical sterilization done today, a major opportunity is stirring in the developing world.
+It is no exaggeration to say that these emerging markets have the potential to double the size of the medical sterilization market within the next 15 years.